tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

 ---
 title: How to use search management REST APIs
 titleSuffix: Azure Cognitive Search
-description: Script or automate Azure Cognitive Search service provisioning, key management, or resource configuration using REST APIs and Resource Manager APIs. ms.service: cognitive-search ms.topic: "language-reference"
+description: Describes the operations supported by the search management REST APIs for Azure Cognitive Search.
+This article also notes the dependencies, and explains how to formulate the endpoint. ms.service: cognitive-search ms.topic: "language-reference"